 Req-ID Description Specific NFV/SDN Requirements Reference / Enabled by R.UC3.6 MCU into IoT Sensing unit should be associated with a high-level tool for automatic generation of optimized code to support pre trained neural networks.
 There MUST be network connectivity among components (UC components may reside in the same VTN).
 Such components may be VNFs on top of IIoT Gateways, or PNFs.
 The fulfilment of this requirement is granted by providing generic connectivity property by the networking infrastructure, as discussed in Section 3.1.
 Enabling components: Pattern Engine, VTN Manager, Path Manager, Resource Manager, SFC Manager, SDN Data-Plane Devices R.UC3.7 MCU IoT Sensing unit shall be able to send change detection and signal local changes / anomalies to IoT Sensing gateway.

-R.UC3.14 2.UC3.14 The specific M2M protocol adopted on UC3 is based on MQTT.
-A MQTT broker service will be available to dispatch messages between the coordinating Sensing gateway and its associated Sensing units.
-The fulfilment of this requirement is enabled by interconnecting an MQTT broker with other sensing devices in a single Virtual Tenant Network.
+R.UC3.14 The specific M2M protocol adopted on UC3 is based on MQTT.
+A MQTT broker An MQTT broker MUST exist within this VTN in order to support MQTT.
+The fulfilment of this requirement is enabled by interconnecting an MQTT service will be available to broker with other sensing dispatch messages devices in a single Virtual between the coordinating Tenant Network.
+Sensing gateway and its associated Sensing units.
 Enabling components: VTN Manager